munhyunsu/WallpaperManager/README.md

 - The wallpaper manager GUI version
 - (Pending) Display the number of images in downloads directory
   - It has some performance issue, so it pend until someone request it.

+### The contributed feature(or incoming)
+- None

+## Version history

+### 171103: 1.1.2
+- (Bugfix) Exception handling
   - function to Handle exception on RandomChanger
     - IndexError occured when no files in downloads directory
 - (Feature request) Mute category
   - It just image mute, until mute clear
   - Mute function is used, when user want temporary do not show that